OriginProtocol/origin-website/README.md

 |HOST            |(domain name of your dev heroku app)|

 There are more optional config variables you can set.
 See [sample.env](sample.env) for a full list.

+## Contributing

+We'd love to have you join us and contribute to this project.
+Please join our [#engineering channel on Discord](http://www.originprotocol.com/discord) and read our [guidelines on contributing](http://docs.originprotocol.com/#contributing) to get started.